 Must be legally able to work in the United States

-Computer skills – use of Google products such as Google calendar, Google docs, Google sheets/excel and Zoom.
+Computer skills – use of Google products such as Google calendar, Google docs, Google sheets/excel, Microsoft Teams and Zoom.
 Access to a computer/internet/email is particularly helpful

 Be able to lift 40 lbs